The Day Tokyo-3 Stood Still: Production

-In 1993, Gainax published a presentation document for Neon Genesis Evangelion entitled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho), containing the initial synopsis of "The Day Tokyo-3 Stood Still".
-In the authors' initial plan, the tenth episode would have seen Nerv headquarters stranded by an electrical blackout, while the eleventh involved an attempt to capture an Angel in the magma chamber of an active volcano.
+In 1993, Gainax wrote a presentation document for Neon Genesis Evangelion entitled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho), containing the initial synopsis of "The Day Tokyo-3 Stood Still".
+The Proposal document was then published in 1994.
+In the authors' initial plan, the tenth episode would have seen Nerv headquarters stranded by an electrical blackout, while the eleventh would have involved an attempt to capture an Angel in the magma chamber of an active volcano.
 During the course of the work, however, the episodes were reversed in order, so the capture attempt was moved to "Magmadiver".
-The Japanese title of the episode was already provided in the "Proposal", but written with a comma as 静止した、 闇の中で (Seishishita, yaminonakade).
-The English title of the episode at the storyboard stage was "Panic in Geo Front", and only at a late stage did the staff decide to change it.
+The Japanese title of the episode was already provided in the Proposal, but written with a comma as 静止した、 闇の中で (Seishishita, yaminonakade).
+The English title of the episode at the storyboard stage was "Panic in Geo Front", and only at a later stage did the staff decide to change it.
 Hideaki Anno, the series' main director, and Yoji Enokido wrote the script; Masayuki handled the storyboards.
 Tetsuya Watanabe served as director, while Toshio Kawagushi worked as chief animator.

-The production process involved Studio Deen, Kenichi Yoshida and Fantasia studio, among others.
+The production process involved Studio Deen, Kenichi Yoshida and Studio Fantasia, among others.
 Studio Ghibli also helped in the animation process of the episode.
 The staff chose to include several humorous gags throughout "The Day Tokyo-3 Stood Still"; because of animation director Toshio Kawagushi, the graphic rendering of the final result deviated from the other episodes in the series.
-The speaker character in the truck in which Hyuga climbs, for example, was rendered in a style typical of the Ghibli studio.
-Critic Dani Cavallaro noted how the staff made use of both "sophisticated CGI" for the depiction of Matarael and "traditional anime camera work" for the scenes depicting the Nerv pilots, in order "to consolidate technically the adventure's pervasive mood".
-A shot of the Milky Way was included in the final scene of the episode, and according to the series filmbooks the staff may have depicted the galaxy respecting the geography of the world of Evangelion, in which the Second Impact changed the Earth's tilt axis.
+The announcer character in the truck which Hyuga boards, for example, was rendered in a style typical of the Ghibli studio.
+A shot of the Milky Way was included in the final scene of the episode, and according to the series filmbooks the staff may have depicted the galaxy respecting the geography of the world of Evangelion, in which the Second Impact changed the Earth's axial tilt.
 The filmbooks also noted how in the installment Anno reflected his passion for railroads, Kazuya Tsurumaki his love for astronomy, and character designer of the series Yoshiyuki Sadamoto his passion for motoring.